NewcastleRSE/dolfin-flutter-development/README.md

 These include instructions for installing and configuring the Flutter SDK and Android Studio, including setting up a device emulator.

+The project expects environment variables stored in a `.env` file saved at the project root.
+See `.env.example` for details of what is required.

 ### Firebase Setup

 To get the app to work correctly with Firebase: